 P.E. and Sport Premium

 The funding is to be used to provide, develop and deliver sustainable high quality teaching in school P.E. and sport.
-We are delighted to be in receipt of this funding as it supports our aim to create a culture that encourages ALL children to be active and enjoy sport and to help foster the aspirations of future Olympians and Paralympians.
+We are delighted to be in receipt of this funding as it supports our aim to create a culture that encourages the development of healthy, active lifestyles for ALL children by providing the foundations of positive and enjoyable participation in regular physical activity to be established.
+As well as this, to foster the aspirations of future sports people, Olympians and Paralympians.

 Impact of Sport Premium Funding

-- the P.E. subject leaders have increased their knowledge, understanding and skills of subject leadership and make a positive impact.
+- P.E. subject leaders have increased their knowledge, understanding and skills of subject leadership and make a positive impact.

-- extra-curricular provision has been enhanced - as a result, participation in extra-curricular P.E. has increased.
+- Extra-curricular provision has been enhanced - as a result, participation in extra-curricular P.E. has increased.

-- pupils are developing their leadership skills, as Sports Reps on the School Council, acting as officials in competition and as games leaders at lunch break times
+- Pupils are developing their leadership skills, as Sports Reps on the School Council, acting as officials in competition and as games leaders at lunch break times.